famousj/the-little-hooner/hooner.md

 > `%.n`

-on the next line, and the value of the application is false.
+on the next line, and the value of the function is false.
 If the answer to the question is false, we keep going.

 Since the answer is false, we skip the `%.n` and keep going.

-**Q:** What is after that?
+**Q:** What comes next?

 **A:** `$(l (tail l))`